mitsukan/bankTechTest/README.md

 Will need a `BankAccount` class to store the transactions in arrays.

 With this methodology, a print class can take the amounts from each array, run through the transactions and print out the balance for each transaction.

+The reason why I would place the responsibility of balance calculations in the `Print` class is if any transactions need to be edited, it won't affect the balance calculations for any of the other balances.